Bitros/pyspark-cdc/README.md

 ## Usage

-Let's assume that there is a table in PostgreSQL Database.
-Use this module to capture as a managed delta table.
+Let's assume that there is a table in a PostgreSQL database.
+Use this module to capture it as a managed delta table.

 ```python
 from pyspark_cdc import capture